percussa/ssp-sdk/docs/buildscript.md

 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=../xcSSP.cmake ..
 ```

-note: if this fails, e.g due to not finding something entire build directory contents before trying again.
+note: if this fails, e.g due to not finding something, delete entire build directory contents before trying again.
 as it caches details, and failing to delete will get confusing results !